 - Group case discussion

 Level III - Subspecialisation training

-Radiologists with little or with early advanced knowledge in prostate cancer MRI will benefit most from the fellowship.
+Radiologists with intermediate knowledge in prostate cancer MRI will benefit most from the fellowship.

 The training platform runs entirely in the browser but the online PACS places a considerable load on the hardware and internet connection when viewing and loading cases.

 ||Dual core 1.85 Ghz

 * Tested with Safari on iPad 9.7 (2017), should also work on Android with Chrome.
 User interface not optimized for smaller screens.
 Large cases (more than 600 images) are not able to be opened on tablet or mobile devices due to memory constraints.